Home Mac Mac Processor history: How Apple transformed computing

 While the Apple Lisa used only a 5 MHz 68000, the new Mac prototype could run at 8 MHz.
 This appealed to Steve Jobs, who was eager to upstage the Lisa team.

 Over the following decade, every Macintosh used successors of the 68000, including the pure 32-bit 68020, 68030, and 68040 chips.
 These got faster and more complex over time.
-Overall, at least 72 different Macs used 68k CPUs, with the last being the PowerBook 190 in 1995.
+Overall, at least 72 different Macs used 68k CPUs, the last of which was the PowerBook 190 in 1995.

 FAQs